mobergd/DiNT/README.md

 # DiNT
 ## Direct Nonadiabatic Trajectories v2.0: A code for non-Born--Oppenheimer molecular dynamics

-This is the development version of DiNT obtained from the AutoMech suite: [AutoMech](https://github.com/Auto-Mech/DiNT)\
+This is the development version of DiNT included with the AutoMech suite: [AutoMech](https://github.com/Auto-Mech/DiNT)\

-Release download of DiNT v2.0 available at: [UMN](https://comp.chem.umn.edu/dint/)\
+A stable release download of DiNT v2.0 is available at: [UMN](https://comp.chem.umn.edu/dint/)\

 Manual in PDF format: [Manual](https://comp.chem.umn.edu/dint/Dint_v2.0_manual.pdf)

 ## Authors
-DiNT v1.0 (Jul 4 2013): Ahren W. Jasper, C. Melania Oana, and Donald G. Truhlar DiNT v2.0 (Dec 16 2020): Ahren W. Jasper, Rui Ming Zhang, and Donald G. Truhlar
+DiNT v1.0 (Jul 4 2013): Ahren W. Jasper, C. Melania Oana, and Donald G. Truhlar\
+DiNT v2.0 (Dec 10 2020): Ahren W. Jasper, Rui Ming Zhang, and Donald G. Truhlar

 ## Functionality
-DiNT is a classical trajectory program for computing adiabatic and nonadiabatic chemistry.
-The code has a variety of options for preparing initial conditions, for performing final state analyses, and for semiclassical nonadiabatic propagation.
-The user may supply their own analytic potential energy surface, use one of the previously developed surfaces included in the distribution, or perform direct dynamics calculations.
-Recent applications include collisional energy transfer and spin-forbidden kinetics calculations.
+DiNT is a parallel Fortran computer program for performing classical and semiclassical trajectory simulations of electronically adiabatic and nonadiabatic processes.
+DiNT - version 2.0 can be used for dynamics governed either by a single potential energy surface (electronically adiabatic processes) or by two or more coupled potential energy surfaces (electronically nonadiabatic processes).
+DiNT - version 2.0 can handle reactive trajectories, bimolecular inelastic collisions, and unimolecular processes.
+DiNT - version 2.0 can be run at fixed energy or for thermal ensembles.

 ## Preferred citations for this code
  1. A. W. Jasper, C. M. Oana, and D. G. Truhlar, DiNT, July 2013.